tombrereton/UBRobotics/README.md

 Remember, some of the libraries have other custom libraries as requirement, check that you have them installed before you compile the code.

+ADVANCED: For ease of use you should change the Arduino IDE sketch folder to 'ARDUINO' folder of this library.

 Happy Coding!